codingforeternity/datascience/Assorted-Ideas.md

 * On the Web for example.
 How many sites support a particular point of view
 * Internetal Consensus!

+Email: data support via ML for spoken/written words
+* People say all sorts of shit, but its very rarely backed up by data.
+It would be really cool if given some statement, one could use ML to look for support for that statement in all the data.

 Email: ML for myths
 * Eg diets
 * Things with tons of unproven "knowledge"